-- When Henry brings food home for his siblings, the author describes the food by its color-i.e., brown bread and yellow cheese; can you think of four foods that are made more usecific by describing their color - A: suggestions: white and dark meat (dricken): green by yellow beans; yellow tamatoes; yellow squash; dark orphan: a child whose parents are dead.
+9 When Henry brings food home for Ms siblings, the author describes the food by Bs color-i.e, brown bread and yelkes cheese; can you think of hom foods that are made more upedid by describing their color.1 1 suggestives: white and dmin must jobschult press hears?

-children's home: an orphanage.
+Vocabulary orphan: a child whose parents are dead. children's home: an ombanage